-October is starting to feel pretty cold and some nights in the 30’s have the garden coming to a close.
+Our first year in the garden is coming to a close.
+October is starting to feel pretty cold and some nights in the 30's are ending the garden season.
 I pulled all the peppers, some ripened to red and orange but many I picked green.
 I sliced a bag for the freezer and am eating them as we can.
-We still have enough kale outside to last until Christmas, the swiss chard seems to be handling the cold and there are a few pumpkins on the vine.
+We still have enough kale outside to last until Christmas.
+The Swiss chard seems to be handling the cold and there are a few pumpkins on the vine.

 - less kale, less green beans